-We follow Haider (1986a), Heinz & Matiasek (1994) and Müller (2003b) in assuming a special list-valued feature DESIGNATED ARGUMENT (DA) that contains the designated argument of a verb.
+We follow Haider (1986a), Heinz & Matiasek (1994) and Müller (2003b) in assuming a special list-valued feature designated argument (da) that contains the designated argument of a verb.
 The designated argument is the subject of transitive and unergative verbs.
-The DA value of unaccusative verbs is the empty list.
-Passive is analyzed as a lexical rule that applies to a verbal stem and subtracts the DA list from the argument structure list of the input verb or stem.
+The day value of unaccusative verbs is the empty list.
+Passive is analyzed as a lexical rule that applies to a verbal stem and subtracts the day list from the argument structure list of the input verb or stem.